SixArm/usv-rust-crate/README.md

-# Unicode Separated Values (USV)
+# Unicode Separated Values (USV) ™

-Unicode separated values (USV) is a data format that uses Unicode symbol characters between data parts.
+Unicode Separated Values (USV) ™ is a data format that uses Unicode characters for markup.

-The USV repo is <https://github.com/sixarm/usv>.
+This USV crate implements the USV specification: <https://github.com/sixarm/usv>.

+This USV crate and aims to help developers build new USV applications, tools, and workflows.

 ## USV characters